Crazy Italian chocolate cake (egg free chocolate cake)

 Bake just below the centre of the oven for about 50 minutes, or until a toothpick inserted in the middle of the cake comes out clean.
 Remove the cake from the oven.

 If you’re going to serve it as a cake, let it cool in the tin for 10 minutes before turning it out onto a rack.
-You can either dust with icing sugar to serve or ice it (see below).
+You can either dust with icing sugar to serve or ice it when cool (see below).

 For a delicious pudding, dust with icing sugar and serve straight hot, straight from the tin, with ice cream.